Embarked: 260 men

 Surgeon's Journal: Yes

 Previous vessel: Captain Cook arrived 25 August 1833

 Surgeon Superintendent George Roberts

-were held in the prison hulks moored in the river before being embarked.
+The prisoners embarked on the Heroine had been held in the prison hulks moored in the river.
 Some of those in the Justitia hulk were transferred to the Heroine on the 23 April 1833.
 The total number of convicts embarked were two hundred and sixty from Woolwich, Chatham and Sheerness between the 22nd of April and 1st May 1833.

 The Guard consisted of 29 rank and file of the 21st Fusiliers under orders of Capt.
 Mackay.
 Mrs. Mackay and Lieutenant Reynolds of the 2nd or Queen's Royals came passengers.

 The Heroine departed Portsmouth on 15th May 1833.

 George Roberts kept a Medical Journal from 6th April to 7 October 1833 -